coloursofnoise/Resources/Useful-links.md

 ---

 ### [List of all mods on GameBanana](https://gamebanana.com/games/6460)
-Note for Windows users: Use the 1-click installer button after installing Everest.
+Use the 1-click installer button if you're using Olympus to install Everest and mods.
-The Everest installer will auto-download and verify the .zip for you.
+Olympus (formerly "the Everest installer") will auto-download and verify the .zip for you.

 ---